GiRKart64/TotK-Bingo-Kart/README.md

 Non-essential files included are background.png, cross.png, cross-outline.png and win.png.
 All of these files can be deleted if you do not wish to use them.
 A marker image will be generated if cross.png is deleted for example.
 You can set your own customized bingo marker in settings, either a solid color or png image.

 ## Optional files
 Item images & map marker images are available in this archive: [item-images-png.7z](https://mega.nz/file/I9MxUTST#KUXysPhXE3I5gd53em8xW0AB5eqedS2TDxOQPMOcKVo), to use simply extract to your TotK Bingo Kart folder.
-TotK Bingo Kart will generate text based bingo cards without item images.
+TotK Bingo Kart will generate text based bingo cards without these item images.
 Map markers can be replaced in this folder with customized map markers too.

 ## Using TotK Bingo Kart
 Using TotK Bingo Kart is pretty straight forward, simply generate a game by pressing generate button.
 After that click on a square to mark it as you play.
 There is options to include or exclude items from a game, all a checked by default.
 If you wish to output file for OBS (either image or HTML) you can specify it in settings (HTML is a bit more limited), save locations are set to TotK Bingo Kart directory by default but will not be generated until the boxes are checked.